 RIP 225 litres of Barbaresco...... an oak stave through its very heart ...

-Oak flavour and smell can be given to wine by immersing oak chippings in it.
-This is done in Australia, so giving a posh pong to a plonk that is not properly posh.
-(It smells and tastes 'good' without being 'good'.
-You see?).
-There is a rumour (in early 2006) that the French government is to permit this wine flavouring method.
+Finally in 2008 it was permitted in France to use this flavouring method.
 Great news!
 As I said in a letter in Decanter in January 1999 “............ people are beginning to tire of ‘chips with everything’ - which at the same time makes me think that the advent of the oak chip could save the day.
-If they are cheap enough, and anyone can have as much oak as they like, it would no longer seem clever or ‘exclusive’ and the producers with decent grapes would no longer feel tempted.”
+If they are cheap enough, and anyone can have as much oak as they like, it would no longer seem clever or ‘exclusive’ and those producers with high quality grapes would no longer feel tempted.

-And please notice how often writers opposed to the use of traditional Barolo barrels, prefering traditional Bordeaux barrels, refer to the former as big old dirty barrels.
+And please notice how often writers opposed to the use of traditional Barolo barrels, preferring traditional Bordeaux barrels, refer to the former as big old dirty barrels.
 There is no reason at all to assume (or to misinform you) that a big old barrel is a dirty old barrel any more than that a big old man is usually a dirty old man.

 © john wheaver 2006 (who?)